AYJACKSON-ICS4U/20time-log-due-every-saturday-night-awebs/README.md

 #### Week 7 (Oct 30 - Nov 3)

-This was a slower week.
 Made progress towards leaning the Apache POI library to start coding the generator next week.
 I plan on opening the file through the Apache POI library and making edits towards the file next week and outputting a new file.
 These changes will not be the actual changes but small changes that will be altered for the final project (this is so I can go through using all the necessary steps).

+#### Week 8 (Nov 6 - 10)

+Did not accomplish the goal set last week.
+Had other project in computer science and other classes, so I had no time to complete the goal correctly.